What Is a Hardship Program? How It Works and How It Can Help You

 Debt settlement options

-As a borrower, a credit card hardship program offers you a way to lower your payments and avoid falling behind.
-To the credit card company, it's a way to collect more than it would’ve received from selling the debt to a collection agency.
+As a borrower, a hardship program offers you a way to lower your payments, avoid falling behind and get back to making on-time payments to the creditor.
+To the creditor, it's a way to collect more than it would’ve received from selling the debt to a collection agency.

-It's a win-win in many cases, but not everyone qualifies, and some credit card issuers don’t offer a hardship program.
+It's a win-win in many cases, but not everyone qualifies, and some credit card issuers and lenders don’t offer hardship programs.

-Not every credit card company offers a hardship program, but many provide helpful solutions when you're in need.
+Not every creditor offers a hardship program, but many provide solutions when you're in need.

-To find out if your credit card company offers a program, you typically have to contact the customer service department.
-A few of the more proactive credit card companies advertise their programs online, including Discover, Bank of America and American Express.
+Contact the customer service department to determine if your credit card company or lender offers a program.
+A few companies refer to their programs online, including Discover, Bank of America and American Express, but offer very few details.

-The key is to contact your credit card issuer or other lending institution and start the conversation to find out if they offer a hardship program and what your options are.
+The key is to contact your credit card issuer or lender and start the conversation as soon as possible to learn about their hardship options.

 1. Review your budget

-The first step to getting debt relief via a credit card hardship program is to thoroughly review your budget.
-Collect all your bills and other critical expenses like groceries, gas and utilities, then add them up.
+The first step to getting debt relief via a hardship program is thoroughly reviewing your budget.
+Collect all your bills and figure out monthly expenses like groceries, gasoline, child care, and more.
+Then add them up.

-Don't forget to include less frequent payments, such as quarterly car insurance, and break them down into monthly chunks.
+Don't forget to include less frequent payments, such as quarterly car insurance bills, and break them down into monthly chunks.
 This gives you an idea of how much money you need just to live.
 From there, add in your discretionary spending, including entertainment, dining out and other nonessential items.

-If you break even or have surplus cash, you likely don't need or qualify for a credit card hardship program.
-But if you have a shortage of money, this may be the time to seek the help of a credit card hardship program.
+If you break even or have surplus cash, you may not qualify for a hardship program.
+But if you have a budget shortage, this may be the time to seek the help of a credit card hardship program.

-Call the customer service number on the back of your credit card and explain to the representative that you cannot afford to make your payments.
-Tell the representative you're interested in a credit card hardship program, and they will let you know whether the credit card company offers one.
+Call the customer service number on the back of your credit card or loan statement and explain to the representative that you cannot afford to make your payments.
+Tell the representative you're interested in a hardship program, and they will let you know whether the company offers one.

-3. Present your case for a credit card hardship program
+3. Present your case for a hardship program

-Once you get on the phone with the hardship program team or the loss-mitigation team, it’s time to present your case.
-Let the representative know that you've reviewed your monthly budget, and you can't afford your credit card payments without creating a financial hardship for yourself.
+Once you get on the phone with the hardship program or loss mitigation team, it’s time to present your case.
+Let the representative know you've reviewed your monthly budget and can't afford your loan or credit card payments without creating a financial hardship for yourself.

 Loss of a job